SamiMohsin/text-analysis/README.md

 different sources and different types of data in combination of tools and real code in realtime with python.

-ROAD :
+ROAD MAP and Aim of this project:
+STAGE ONE GATHERING:
   * Scrap web ( READ HTML tags) .
   * raw files
   * Sql data
   * dataframe
   * csv and excel files

-Aim of this project:
-* scraping .
+STAGE TWO :
-* Analysis posts .
+  * Analysis .

-* Simple classification of posts (not machine learning) .
+STAGE THREE :
-* Categories can be anything just for learning .
+  * CALSSIFICATION .
+STAGE FOUR :
+ * APPLIED IN MACHINE LEARNING

 original post can be found here :